armanab/My-Package/README.md

 With this component, you can have several menu levels for your child

-There is a variable in the component file called "TREE_DATA" that JSON Menus is for testing.
+There is a variable in the menu.component.ts file called "TREE_DATA" that JSON Menus is for testing.
 You can get Json data menu from the server or the api

 </br>